stalaveralodos-ux/eu-policy-watch/directives/return-regulation/index.md

 The Regulation replaces the 2008 Return Directive with a directly applicable Common European System for Returns, built around a standardised European Return Order that other member states must recognise.
 It is presented as the enforcement complement to the Pact on Migration and Asylum, against a backdrop the Commission and Parliament have repeatedly cited: only around 20–28% of return orders issued in the EU are currently enforced.

-The final agreed text goes beyond the Commission's original March 2025 proposal on several contested points.
-Post-agreement reporting places the maximum detention period at up to 30 months — a significant increase both on the 18-month ceiling under the 2008 Return Directive and on lower figures reported at earlier stages of the negotiation, and a useful marker of how far the Parliament's negotiating position shifted during trilogue.
-It also formalises "return hubs" in third countries, allows member states to transfer people whom they cannot return to their country of origin, and expands national authorities' search and entry powers — including into homes and shelters run by humanitarian organisations — to locate and prepare removals, subject to judicial or administrative authorisation.
+The final agreed text goes beyond the Commission's original March 2025 proposal on several contested points, most visibly the maximum detention period, which reaches up to 30 months post-agreement against an 18-month ceiling under the 2008 directive.
+It also formalises "return hubs" in third countries, allows member states to transfer people whom they cannot return to their country of origin, and expands national authorities' search and entry powers, including into homes and shelters run by humanitarian organisations, to locate and prepare removals, subject to judicial or administrative authorisation.

 </div>